Programs & Services

 This program is geared towards households with one or more members who have been diagnosed with chronic diseases.
 Participants will receive nutrient specific foods, and materials intended to assist them in managing their illness, at no cost.

-This program is distributed at locations in Cabell county and expansions into additional counties is in progress.
+This program is distributed at locations in Cabell, Lincoln, Wayne, Mingo, Logan and Putnam counties.

 For more information, please reach out to firstname.lastname@example.org.